De Sitter-invariant approach to cosmology: De Sitter-invariant general relativity

 On the other hand, the trace of the proper conformal current is

-Considering that the space section of the universe is a homogeneous space, and taking into account that all points of a homogeneous space are equivalent, one can compute the trace at any point of the homogeneous space~\cite{Wcosmo}.
-For the sake of simplicity, we choose the point $x^i = 0$, in which case we obtain $K^\mu{}_\mu = c^2 t^2 \big(\varepsilon_m + 3 p_m \big)$.
+Since the space section of the universe is assumed to be a homogeneous space in which all points are equivalent, one can compute the trace at any point~\cite{Wcosmo}.
+For the sake of simplicity, one usually chooses the point $x^i = 0$, which yields $ K^\mu{}_\mu = c^2 t^2 \big(\varepsilon_m + 3 p_m \big)$.
 We can then write

 where